puppeteer/puppeteer/docs/api.md

 - `selector` <[string]> A [selector] to query page for
 - returns: <[Promise]<[Array]<[ElementHandle]>>>

 The method runs `document.querySelectorAll` within the page.
-If no elements match the selector, the return value resolve to `[]`.
+If no elements match the selector, the return value resolves to `[]`.

 Shortcut for [page.mainFrame().$$(selector)](#frameselector-1).